How to Decorate a Christmas Tree in Red and White

 Although they aren’t completely white, we love how these look on a red and white themed tree.
 Bring in some subtle touches of gold or silver on to your white and red Christmas tree won’t completely change the colour scheme, but just adds a special sparkle.

-If you’re going for a white and red farmhouse, country Christmas decor style, these white birds are the perfect touch.
+These white birds are the perfect touch if you’re going for a white and red farmhouse, country Christmas decor style.
 These are also gorgeous in any white Christmas decorations theme.

 Best Red and White Christmas Tree Decorations – Final Thoughts